qdzlug/ironbank-pipeline/README.md

 Job artifacts:

 - tar file of the image which was built.
 Contributors can download this artifact and use it on their machine with `docker load -i <image>.tar`.

+For more information on this stage, please refer to the `README.md` file [located here](https://repo1.dsop.io/ironbank-tools/ironbank-pipeline/-/blob/master/stages/build/README.md).

 #### scanning